C-1: Fate of Judas

 They were judged according to their works and found worthy and so emerged from the Great White Throne Judgment into a new realm of blessedness and peace.
 They did “wash their robes” (Revelation 22:14, RSV); they showed positive character changes by their conduct in the purgatorial realm of Death and Hades.

 Of these souls, it is said of them, they “did not come to life until the thousand years were finished.”
 (Revelation 20:5, ESV) This does not mean they were in a state of suspended animation all that time.
-It only means they had been living in a state of spiritual “death” (thanatos – life without the joy, blessings, and privileges of Heaven).
-But at the end of the Millennium, heavenly life will be restored to them, and along with that, as implied in the “come to life” phrase, they will live again in earthly bodies on the Earth in the post-Millennial Age known as the New Heaven and Earth.
+It only means they had been living in a state of spiritual “death” – thanatos: life without the joy, blessings, and privileges of Heaven (or a greatly restricted supply thereof).
+But at the end of the Millennium, heavenly life will be restored to them, and along with that, as implied in the “come to life” phrase, they will live again in earthly bodies on the Earth in the post-Millennial Age known as the New Heaven and New Earth.

 But not all.
 Some will not have their names “written in the Book of Life”; they will be shunted off into the “lake of fire which burns with fire and brimstone, which is the second death”.
 (Revelation 20:15, 21:8)

 At this stage in history, since there will be no more “Death and Hades”, then the only two places left where human souls can reside will be either in the Lake of Fire or on the New Earth.
 And since the “tree of life” is available for the “healing of the nations”, then there “shall be no more death”, and therefore no more need to send anyone to a “Death and Hades” region (which was the “place of the dead” in the former age).
 (Revelation 22:2, 21:4)